ArmanBehi/Autoencoder_cFOS/README.md

 # cFOS_Denoise

-It is a pretrained model. you have to upload the model "Denoised_model".
-For introducing the images, follow "Getting Started" section as follows.
+This project involves a pretrained denoising model, "Denoised_model," which you should upload to get started in the respective section.
+To introduce images for processing, please refer to the "Getting Started" section below.

 # Autoencoder_cFOS
 Autoencoder Convolutional_Neural_Network for reducing Noise_to_signal ratio in Confocal cFOS Images